How to start and manage a Registered Disability Savings Plan in British Columbia

 - PLAN offers a tutorial on how to apply for the Disability Tax Credit

-- You have the right to ask for a tax-related decision to be reviewed (PDF 1.7MB) under the Income Tax Act
+- You have the right to ask for a decision to be reviewed under the Income Tax Act (PDF)

-- If you can, attend the appointment with your friend or relative.
+- If you can, attend the appointment with a friend or relative

-- If you are an advocacy organization, give your client a template letter addressed to the doctor or other practitioner explaining why your client is applying for a DTC.
+- If you are an advocacy organization, give your client a template letter addressed to the doctor or other practitioner explaining why your client is applying for a Disability Tax Credit

 The amount of grants and bonds you may get from the federal government depends on your income.
 To get the maximum grants and bonds, you must file your tax return annually.
 If you have a low income, there are community supports available to help you file your tax returns.